DIRDEM July 2010

 In the EU, for example, its unelected bureaucrats have churned out an astonishing 90,000 pages of directives, regulations and decisions during the past 50 years.
 Would this have been possible if the citizens would have had the opportunity to question and vote on all this legislation?

-we do not propose that the passing of new laws and regulations should automatically involve the holding of a referendum.
+We do not propose that the passing of new laws and regulations should automatically involve the holding of a referendum.
 This would obviously be impractical.
 But the mere threat that the imposition of any measure that neglects to consider the interests of the electorate or important constituencies could lead to a referendum would act as a brake on ill-considered legislation.

 But the citizen cannot be involved in the technical details of legislation!